JohnEarnest/Decker/docs/decker.md

 12) `write[x hint]` recognizes several types of Lil value and will serialize each appropriately:
 - _array interfaces_ are written as binary files.
 If `hint` is provided, use it as the file extension (for example `".png"`).
 - _sound interfaces_ are written as a .WAV audio file, and a `.wav` extension will be appended to any filename without it.
 - _image interfaces_ are written as GIF89a images, and a `.gif` extension will be appended to any filename without it.
+By default, writing out an image will use Decker's current display palette.
+If `hint` is provided, it can specify a palette for the image as a list of up to 256 24-bit `RRGGBB` colors represented as integers.
+An explicit palette will translate the pixel values of the image "raw" through the palette, instead of interpreting 1-bit patterns and animated patterns as they are normally displayed within Decker.
+A value of `-1` in the palette can be used to represent transparency.
 - _deck interfaces_ are written as decks.
 - A list of _image interfaces_ is written as an animated gif.
 - A dictionary is written as an animated gif.
 The dictionary should contain the keys `frames` (a list of _image interfaces_) and `delays` (a list of integers representing interframe delays in 1/100ths of a second).